 What if I experience or witness discrimination or bias?

 We want to know about it.
-The College is committed to providing a safe and non-discriminatory environment as supported by our Equal Opportunity and Title IX polices.
-Please report any incident (by an employee, student, or third-party) to an equal opportunity representative: Jason Schwartz-Johnson (firstname.lastname@example.org) and Julie Freestone (email@example.com).
+The College is committed to providing a safe and non-discriminatory environment as supported by our Equal Opportunity and Title IX policies.
+Please report any incident (by an employee, student, or third-party) to an equal opportunity representative: Joy Sarr (firstname.lastname@example.org) and Julie Freestone (email@example.com).
 You can also report your experience with bias.

 Are there resources or a website related specifically to immigrant and non-immigrant status or traveling abroad?

 Because of the unique nature of this matter, the Office of Global Engagement can offer information to specific situations or scenarios on a case-by-case basis.